qbittorrent/qBittorrent-website/index.md

 <!-- ## qBittorrent: An Advanced BitTorrent Client -->
 ### About qBittorrent
 <a href="download.php"><img src="img/QBt-download-150.png" alt="download link" style="float: left; margin-right: 10px; height: 115px;"/></a>
-The qBittorrent project aims to provide a open-source software alternative to µTorrent.
+The qBittorrent project aims to provide an open-source software alternative to µTorrent.

 Additionally, qBittorrent runs and provides the same features on all major platforms (Linux, Mac OS X, Windows, OS/2, FreeBSD).